Menu

 Prepare for possible peaks and dips in your workload.
 For example, COVID-19 saw a massive spike in demand for financial services and advice, placing more stress on our accountants and financial professionals.

-Please note that you need to hold a Public Practice Certificate (PPC) to provide public accounting services in Australia or New Zealand.
+Please note that you must hold a Public Practice Certificate (PPC) to provide public accounting services in Australia or New Zealand.

 “Accountants are the unsung heroes as they have helped so many small businesses — because the epidemic in Australia has become more of an economic crisis than a health one.”